jackdobinson/aopp_obs_toolchain/USAGE.md

 * Explain axis ordering difference between FITS, python, (C and Fortran) [DONE]

 * Test if routines work on "single wavelength" FITS files (i.e. only CELESTIAL axes)
+ - interpolate.py [WORKS]

 * Write a converter from TIFF to FITS format.
+[DONE]

 * Add information on what axes type a script requires.
+[DONE]

 * Alter interpolation script to be more controllable
 * Add seperate SSA script